 Important dates and deadlines are also posted on OP&F’s website under the Employers menu in the Calendar of Billing Deadlines and Events section.

-Payroll deductions, member and employer contributions and payroll reports for October 2020.
+31 Payroll deductions, member and employer contributions and payroll reports for April 2021June

 OP&F provides the Employer Digest as a general reference material in order to assist employers in properly reporting required contributions to OP&F, as well as submitting the required forms and materials that are necessary to provide benefits for our members.
 As a general reference material, the Employer Digest may not sufficiently represent all of the details applicable to the subjects discussed.
 Nothing contained in this newsletter is meant to interpret, extend or change, in any way, OP&F’s governing statutes, administrative rules or policies.
 If you have any questions or need information on any subjects referenced in the Employer Digest, please contact OP&F.

-For a PDF copy of the Fall 2020 Employer Digest, please click here.
+For a PDF copy of the Spring 2021 Employer Digest, please click here.